 Our class will culminate with a final research paper.
-While you have the freedom to choose what approach you'll take for your final paper, you must focus on at least one of the texts we've read in class, and you must engage with our class theme of space and place in some way.
+While you have the freedom to choose what approach you'll take for your final paper, you must take up our class themes of space and place in some way, and you must focus on at least one of the texts we've read in class.
 You should develop an original argument and use textual evidence to support your reading.
 Three outside sources are required.

 Writing Requirement Word Totals

 Assignment Word Count

 Argumentative Close-Reading Papers 2500 words

-Manifesto Artist Statement 500 words
+Manifesto Analysis 500 words

 Prospectus and Annotated Bibliography 1000 words

 Research Paper 2000 words

 Total: 6000 words

-Course Policies
+Course Policies: